 We are committed to year-round, meaningful engagement with our stockholders.
 We prioritize the different perspectives and issues raised by our stockholders by incorporating them into the business and strategy decisions of the board of directors.
-In 2021 we discussed a wide range of topics, including NEO compensation, with stockholders.
-We did not make any significant changes to NEO compensation in 2021 based on those discussions.
-Our engagement initiatives will continue in 2022 with outreach to our stockholders.
+We believe that ongoing engagement builds mutual trust and understanding with our stockholders.
+Stockholder engagement and feedback are critical components of our corporate governance practices and inform our decisions and programs.
+Our engagement initiatives will continue in 2023 with outreach to our stockholders.